madsonweb/SegaDreamcastBiosTextToPTBR/README.md

 IPS patch that can be easily applied with any IPS tool such as Lunar IPS for example.
 This way I can totally avoid any legal issues, wich I already think is not a problem but to be completly safe and clean.
 Once I finish the first version of this translation this will likely be the only file in the repo.

+Programs used:
+-HxD for editing all the binary files.
+-Luna IPS to create and update the IPS file.
+-Notepad++ for notes.
+-Notepad for edit space and random copy and paste stuff.